RickWeber/100-days-of-code/r1-log.md

 Agents will look it up instead of keeping their own record.

 Part of me wants to make exchanges their own class, but it's probably too early.

+### R1D30 - 2020-09-16

+Back on the wagon!
+The conference is happening soon so I've got to get this running ASAP so I can put together a presentation.

+Finally solved that pd renaming problem!
+It turns out '0' != 0

+At some point recently I was thinking about price vectors and updating them by exponential moving average....
+Just want to record that somewhere....

+I'm cleaning up a bunch of pandas stuff.
+Getting more comfortable.
+I'm realizing how much I've been spoiled by R's dataframes and tibbles.

+In any case, I got some work done, cleaned some stuff up, and it should be that much closer to functioning when I get back to it.